Why Join Honors?

 The Honors College is home to the Office of Nationally Competitive Awards and Fellowships, which assists students to identify and apply for prestigious programs.
 From first-year to senior, Honors College students are encouraged to apply to national awards that further their career plans as well as earn students full academic scholarships to graduate school.
 UTSA Honors students are routinely named recipients of the National Science Foundation Graduate Research Fellowship, the Goldwater Fellowship for undergraduate research, as well as Fulbright awards.
 See our list of past winners.

-Special Programs: Spend a semester in Austin, Washington D.C. or study abroad!
+Special Programs: Spend a semester in Austin, Washington, D.C., or study abroad!

-The Honors College offers special programs such as Citymester, Legislative Scholars in Austin, and the Archer Fellowship in Washington DC, which matches students with internships related to their field in government institutions, non-profits, and other organizations.
+The Honors College offers special programs such as Citymester, Legislative Scholars in Austin, and the Archer Fellowship in Washington, D.C., which matches students with internships related to their field in government institutions, non-profits, and other organizations.
 Honors College study abroad programs see students learn about sustainability in Costa Rica, explore the topic of migration in Mexico, and spend the month of May in Tokyo and Kyoto.
 These program costs are all subsidized by scholarships for participating students.

 Outstanding Faculty